arjunram2020/cricket-delivery-analysis-200/README.md

 # cricket-delivery-analysis-200
+This repository analyzes a dataset of 200+ cricket deliveries from bowlers to predict ball speed and identify key influencing features.
+Below are the steps through which I performed the analysis:
+  Removed outlier points using matplotlib and Seaborn Performed null analysis and preprocessing of data Implemented many regression models including Ridge, Lasso, XGBRegressor, CatBoostRegressor, RandomForestRegressor, etc.
+  Used training split (80% train and 20% test).
+Also used GridSearchCV implemented through SkLearn which is a cross-validation method to be used towards testing data (20% of training)
-Analyzed dataset of 200+ cricket deliveries from bowlers to predict ball speed and identify key influencing features; preprocessed the data and removed outlier points using matplotlib; implemented many sklearn regression models calculating RMSE and R^2 values; best model turned out to be RFR; biggest contributor (weight) turned out to be Arm Speed
+  Calculate RMSE and R^2 values (The best functioning model turned out to be RFR) Calculated coefficients of each weight through pandas,  contributor (weight) turned out to be Arm Speed Everything is subject to change as more and more data gets added to our dataset so I will constantly update which models work better longterm as the dataset becomes bigger